maaaaz/webscreenshot/README.md

                         <QUALITY> (optional, phantomjs only): specify the
                         output image quality, an integer between 0 and 100 (default 75)
+  -l, --label           <LABEL> (optional): for each screenshot, create
+                        another one displaying inside the target URL (requires imagemagick) --imagemagick-binary IMAGEMAGICK_BINARY
+                        <LABEL_BINARY> (optional): path to the imagemagick
+                        binary (magick or convert) if it cannot be found in
+                        $PATH

 Input processing parameters:
   -p PORT, --port PORT  <PORT> (optional): use the specified port for each